Group-8-itd/Group-8-itd.github.io/about.md

 order: 1
 ---

-This website is created as a part of undegraduate course on Introduction to Disability Studies taken by Prof. Shilpa Anand.
+This website is created as a part of undegraduate course on Introduction to Disability Studies taken by Prof. Shilpaa Anand.
 We the students of Group 8 had to evolve a social media campaign in order to spread awareness about Ableism and how it affects lives of people with disability.